serendatapy/203-accelerate/wp-content/plugins/wp-staging/readme.txt

 * Tweak: clean up search & replace method
 * Tweak: Better FAQ

-= 2.4.8 =
-* Fix: Prevent throwing an error when table prefix of table usermeta cannot be changed
-* Fix: WP Staging does not run with old WordPress version 3.2
-* Fix: Do not show rating box on posts and pages editor
-* New: Support WordPress 5.0.3
-* New: Add FAQ to footer

-= 2.4.7 =
-* New: Support WordPress 5.0.2

-= 2.4.6 =
-* Fix: Can not login to staging site .
-Changed minimum user capability to 'manage_options' instead 'administrator'

 Complete changelog: [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)

 == Upgrade Notice ==
 * Install this version for supporting latest WordPress version

+* New: Allow wildcards for excluding files
+* New: Add hook "wpstg_clone_action_staging" to execute code on staging site after cloning
+* Tweak: Improved support for custom uploads folder if user customized UPLOADS constant or upload_path in DB
+* Fix: Better compatibility with Windows IIS server
+* Fix: External links are broken after cloning if ABSPATH is equal to /www/
+* Fix: use an alternative method for file_put_contents as it is not supported on all systems due to file permission issues
+* Fix: Redundant and duplicated update comments in wp-config.php in staging site